 - Mask Template

-- felt, 9 x 12-inch sheet of craft felt makes one mask; or provide 2 half-sheets in different colors
+- craft felt, one 9 x 12-inch sheet makes one mask; or provide two half-sheets in different colors

 To share with the entire class: